chenghaoc/scrollbear/README.md

 <img src='https://img.shields.io/npm/l/scrollbear.svg?maxAge=2592000'>

 [Scrollbear](http://changbenny.github.io/scrollbear/) is a tool that maintains the container scroll position when images loaded.
 Scrollbear is suitable in blog platforms where exist many photos and images.
 When images loaded, the scroll position will *jump* and cause a unfriendly experience.
 Scrollbear will trace the container height and maintain the scroll position when the images loaded and container height change.

+** Since Google Chrome launch scolling anchor feature, there's no difference with or without Scrollbear in Chrome browser.

 ## [Demo](http://changbenny.github.io/scrollbear/demo/static_img.html)